openhive-network/haf_api_node/README.md

 (for example, all haf apps depend on the hived service) so start by checking the health of the lowest level services.

-You can diagnose API performance problems using pgadmin and pghero.
-Pgadmin is best for diagnosing severe problems (e.g. locked tables, etc) whereas pghero is typically best for profiling to determine what queries are loading down your server and can potentially be optimized. https://your_server_name/admin/pgadmin https://your_server_name/admin/pghero/
+You can diagnose API performance problems using pgAdmin and PgHero. pgAdmin is best for diagnosing severe problems (e.g. locked tables, etc) whereas PgHero is typically best for profiling to determine what queries are loading down your server and can potentially be optimized. https://your_server_name/admin/pgadmin https://your_server_name/admin/pghero/